maxrugen/hue-dash-switch/README.md

 Enter the MAC address after "DASHMACADDRESS" in the given [.env](../master/.env) file.

 ## Button's IP address
 You need to find out its IP address so the script can talk to your Bridge.
-Open Philip's Hue companion app and navigate to Settings -> Hue bridges -> i -> Network settings.
-Temporarily switch off the DHCP toggle — the app will show you the Bridge's IP address.
+Open Philip's Hue companion app and navigate to Settings → Hue bridges →  i.
+The IP address is located between your bridge's ID and MAC address.

 Enter this IP address after "HUEIP" in the given [.env](../master/.env) file.